wavefrontHQ/docs/pages/doc/opentelemetry_metrics.md

           processors: [batch]

     ```
-1. Explore the metrics data you sent to Tanzu Observability using charts and dashboards.
+1. Explore the metrics data you sent with charts and dashboards.
-    {% include note.html content="If you are new to using Tanzu Observability, try out the [Dashboards and Charts tutorial](tutorial_dashboards.html) and see how you can use charts and dashboards to view data." %}
+    {% include note.html content="Try out the [Dashboards and Charts tutorial](tutorial_dashboards.html) or watch the video on that page to get started." %}

-## OpenTelemetry Metrics in Tanzu Observability
+## Metrics Conversion

-The OpenTelemetry metrics your applications send are converted to the Tanzu Observability metrics format as follows:
+The OpenTelemetry metrics your applications send are converted to the [Wavefront data format](wavefront_data_format.html) as follows:

 <table style="width: 100%;">
   <tbody>